prishavellimalai4/SSC_Leichhardt_Timetable/docs/GITHUB_PAGES_DEPLOYMENT.md

 ### Best Practices

 - Use generic class codes rather than student names
-- Review teacher surname display policy (current format shows full surnames up to 10 characters)
+- Consider abbreviating teacher names if privacy is a concern
 - Regularly review what data is publicly accessible
 - Use private repositories if handling sensitive data (requires GitHub Pro)
-- Consider manual editing of teacher codes in generated JSON files if privacy requires it

 ## Troubleshooting